thomasleplus/google-apps-scripts/birthday-reminders/README.md

 The script has two optional [script properties](https://developers.google.com/apps-script/guides/properties#manage_script_properties_manually):
 - calendar: the name of the Google Calendar to monitor (default is 'Birthdays').
 - offset: the numbers of days before an event that you want to receive the email (default is 0).
-- prefix: if set the string contained in this property will be added at the beginning of the email subject.
-No space or separator is added by the script so if needed, it should be added explicitly at the end of this property's value (e.g., a trailing space).
-- suffix: if set the string contained in this property will be added at the end of the email subject.
-No space or separator is added by the script so if needed, it should be added explicitly at the beginning of this property's value (e.g., a leading space).
+- subjectTemplate: template used to generate the email subject, see syntax below (default is ${event.summary}).
+- bodyTemplate: template used to generate the email body, see syntax below (default is ${event.description}).

+The syntax for the template properties is a string where the following substitutions will be conducted:
+- all occurrences of the ${event.foo} where foo is a valid property of the [Google Calendar event object](https://developers.google.com/calendar/api/v3/reference/events) will be replaced with the corresponding value.
+- all occurrences of the ${properties.foo} where foo can be any [script property](https://developers.google.com/apps-script/guides/properties#manage_script_properties_manually) will be replaced with the corresponding value.